Independent Human Research Ethics Collective

-Tēnā koe and welcome to the Independent Human Ethics Review Committee for Aotearoa New Zealand.
+Tēnā koe and welcome to the Independent Human Ethics Review Collective for Aotearoa New Zealand.
 We provide a streamlined ethics review process for social science researchers to ensure your research meets the ethical standards expected in Aotearoa New Zealand.
+We will also provide research ethics review non-HDEC health & disability research.

 We were established to provide commercial-level service by paying expert and experienced chairs and reviewers for their work.
 Our fees reflect the true cost of ethics review; we believe that institutions - particularly government agencies - can no longer expect to receive ethics review for free.